carpentries/instructor-training/files/intro-slides/slides.md

 - capability of teaching the materials
 - your accessibility to learners
 - your shared experience with the learners
-- why you're excited about teaching SWC/DC
+- why you are excited about teaching SWC/DC
 - do not want to come across as too 'expert' so that you cannot relate to the audience
 - even if it is your first time teaching, you do not need to say that :)